 There’s a common GC anti-pattern that many new Pony programmers accidentally stumble across.
-Usually, this results in a skyrocketing memory usage in their test program and questions on Zulip as to why Pony isn’t working correctly.
+Usually, this results in a skyrocketing of memory usage in their test program and questions on Zulip as to why Pony isn’t working correctly.
 It is, in fact, working correctly, albeit not obviously.

 Garbage Collection in the world at large¶